Kezia (album)

-Kezia (/kəˈzaɪə/ kə-ZY-ə) is the debut full-length album by the Canadian progressive metal band Protest the Hero, first released in Canada on August 30, 2005, by Underground Operations.
+Kezia (/kəˈzaɪə/ kə-ZY-ə) is the debut full-length album by the Canadian progressive metal band Protest the Hero, first released in Canada on August 30, 2005, by Underground Operations, later released in the US in June 2006.
 It is a concept album about a young girl (Kezia) sentenced to death, told from the perspectives of the various players involved in her sentencing and execution.

 Overview

 Production began in late 2004 overseen by Julius "Juice" Butty as their producer-in-chief (known for his work on Alexisonfire's gold-selling album Watch Out!).
-Kezia was released in Canada on August 30, 2005, and sold 500 copies in the first week and went on to sell more than 5000 copies in the next 2–3 weeks.
+Kezia was released in Canada on August 30, 2005, and sold 500 copies in the first week and went on to sell more than 5,000 copies in the next 2–3 weeks.

 Kezia is a concept album, and was described by the band members as a "situationist requiem".
 In an interview from July 2006, Rody Walker describes the concept of the album:

 Reception

 The album received acclaim from many reviewers praising the album for its technicality and Walker's vocal range.
-Corey Apar of Allmusic states: "Sounding as if maximum emotion were packed into every second possible, each note of Kezia bleeds urgent passion — from the searing vocals of Rody Walker to blistering guitar leads to acoustic midsong breaks to compelling harmonies and growls alike."
+Corey Apar of AllMusic states: "Sounding as if maximum emotion were packed into every second possible, each note of Kezia bleeds urgent passion — from the searing vocals of Rody Walker to blistering guitar leads to acoustic midsong breaks to compelling harmonies and growls alike."
 Furthermore, Kezia received a nomination from Toronto-based radio station 102.1 the edge for their 2005 CASBY Awards for Favorite New Indie Release.

 The song "Bury the Hatchet" is available for download on the Xbox 360 version of Guitar Hero II.
 "Divinity Within" is also featured on the soundtrack to NHL 07.